 The Holland College Centre for Applied Science and Technology will provide additional education and training opportunities for people working in this growing sector.

 Prince Edward Island has an excellent reputation for its dedicated, loyal, and highly skilled workforce.
 In the bioscience sector, the Island's ability to attract and retain a skilled workforce is built upon:

 - specialized post-secondary programs such as those within the Atlantic Veterinary College, UPEI's School of Business, or Holland College; and

 - the magnetic effect of having a base of world class researchers and companies in Prince Edward Island that attract other highly skilled employees to work in increasingly diverse job opportunities within the cluster.

 World-class knowledge-based infrastructure and equipment to support the ongoing growth of the bioscience sector can be found at institutions such as:

 - Agriculture and AgriFood Canada Crops and Livestock Centre

 - NRC Aquatic and Crop Resource Development Research Centre

 - University of Prince Edward Island

-For more information, contact Bioscience Business Development Professionals at Innovation PEI.
+For more information, contact the Bioscience business development professionals at Innovation PEI.